JeremyDwayne/blog/content/posts/how-i-doubled-my-income-and-2021-year-review.md

 I still wanted to be eco-friendly and considered two routes: Hybrid vs Other Brands' Electric Vehicles; the Chevy volts of the world for example.
 After thinking really hard on it, I decided to skip the EV route for now and go for a hybrid.
 I really want to kit out my house with a Tesla Powerwall, and solarpanels (need to do research on snow and performance in Wisconsin) before I buy an EV.
 That way I can set up a proper charging station in the garage for the car at the same time.
 And I just can't afford that now.
 Maybe in 5-10 years that project will be more feasible.
 I need to pay off my student loans first!

-I ended up going with a 2021 Toyota Venza.
+I ended up going with a 2021 Toyota Venza Hybrid.
 I wanted a Toyota Rav 4 Hybrid, but it would've been 4-6 months to get one.
 They're high in demand, and with the parts shortages production was only going to be delayed further.
 If I didn't take the Venza offered to me, they had a buyer lined up to call right after me.
 I know that typically would be considered a sales tactic, but in this case I believe them.
 There were 4 cars I was wanting to TEST DRIVE to see if I liked the car, and they were sold before they even arrived at the dealership.
 I had to test drive a Venza that belonged to someone who worked at the dealership!

 I've had it since August, and really like it a lot.
-It has enough smart features that it feels like a luxery car, and it gets great gas mileage at 30-40 mpg if you drive efficiently.
+It has enough smart features that it feels like a luxury car, and it gets great gas mileage at 30-40 mpg if you drive efficiently.

 ## I turned 30!

 A few weeks after buying the Venza I celebrated my 30th birthday!
 My mom flew in to visit, and we went to see Shang-Chi at the movie theater.
 I don't have much else to say here other than I feel old now but at least I live alone and own a house.

 ## I Bought a New BED!!
 Ok, this is the one I'm the MOST excited for because it has direct impact on everything I do (sleep is important yo).
 I finally replaced my mattress that has a distinct Jeremy shaped dent in it.
-For those curious, I went with a [Saatva Classic Matress](https://www.saatva.com/mattresses/saatva-classic) in Luxery Firm.
+For those curious, I went with a [Saatva Classic Matress](https://www.saatva.com/mattresses/saatva-classic) in Luxury Firm.
 It's a bit stiffer than I'm used to, but after a few nights I started getting used to it.

 But it gets better than that.
 I also bought the [Saatva Lineal Adjustable Base](https://www.saatva.com/bases/lineal-adjustable-base), which was 💯% worth it!
 I can adjust the bed how I want for watching tv and to be in a comfy position for sleeping.